AdamboislevantFleury/CY-Path/README.md

 # Features

 - 2 or 4 players
-- Possibility to save the game and continue it later
 - Clickable placement of barriers
 - Possibility to go diagonally in case of a barrier right in front of the pawn and anoter pawn right behind it.